adhfarmujtaba/pixocloud/README.md

 14. **Preventing Duplicate Images**:
     - PixoCloud enforces measures to prevent users from uploading duplicate images.

+15. **Loading Spinner**: A loading spinner is implemented to enhance the user experience.
+It appears during image loading and other data processing operations.
+The spinner provides a visual indication that the system is working on a task, improving user feedback.

+16. **Shimmer Effect**: The user interface features a shimmer effect on image cards, providing a subtle animated effect that adds a modern and engaging element to the design.
+This effect increases visual appeal and engagement on image grids.

+17. **Profile Editing**: Users now have the capability to edit their profile information.
+They can update their full name, email address, physical address, and mobile number.
+This feature allows users to maintain up-to-date and accurate account information.

+18. **Dynamic User Interface for Mobile Devices**: The application is designed to be responsive and user-friendly on various devices, including mobile phones and tablets.
+It ensures a consistent and optimized user experience across different screen sizes.

 **Technologies Used**:

 - **Java Servlets**: For server-side handling of HTTP requests, file uploads, and database interactions.